Polio eradication on UN Secretary-General’s agenda during Pakistan visit - Pakistan

 Polio eradication on UN Secretary-General’s agenda during Pakistan visit

-Lahore, 18 February 2020 – The Secretary General of the United Nations (UNSG) Antonio Guterres today visited a kindergarten school in Lahore during the first nationwide polio campaign of the year and vaccinated 3 students with the polio vaccine.
+The Secretary-General of the United Nations (UNSG) António Guterres yesterday visited a kindergarten school in Lahore during the first nationwide polio campaign of the year and vaccinated students with the polio vaccine.
 More than 39 million children across the country are set to be vaccinated during the February campaign.

 The UNSG commented on the polio eradication efforts of the country, saying that, “Polio is one of the few diseases we can eradicate in the world in the next few years.
 This is a priority of the United Nations and I am extremely happy to see it is a clear priority for the Government of Pakistan.”